ThalesGroup/cva6-eclipse-demo/README.md

 # Introduction

 In this repository we show how easy it is to reproduce a full debugging environment on the CVA6 processor on the Genesys 2 board.
 We provide a guide to regenerate the hardware bitsream and how to flash it on the board.
-Also, this guide explains how to generate the software tools and the compatible Linux image.
+Also, this guide explains how to generate the software tools and the compatible Linux image based on Yocto.
 Baremetal and Linux application debugging is also demonstrated in command line interface CLI or with the Eclipse graphical interface.

-The hardware generate image is based on the commit [cva6:#d209b04](https://github.com/openhwgroup/cva6/tree/d209b0406dba696744185001bf7257af7d1d8890) and the Linux image is based on the commit [cva6-sdk:#cb35d1d](https://github.com/openhwgroup/cva6-sdk/tree/cb35d1dba01da51b1489fb109f1b5598bd655267).
+The hardware generate image is based on the commit [cva6:#018dbc4](https://github.com/openhwgroup/cva6/tree/018dbc4210ca5706c41e246c743226811e12b0d8) and the Linux image is based on the commit [meta-cva6-yocto:#b10911d](https://github.com/openhwgroup/cva6-sdk/tree/b10911d115aa7d98d07ec6f6d479d13a13af0975).

+# Choose the CVA6 configuration you want

+The CVA6 provides multiple configurations.
+They can be found in [cva6/core/include](cva6/core/include).
+You can also define your own configuration with the [cva6/config_pkg_generator.py](cva6/config_pkg_generator.py) tool.

 # Required depedencies